150 Saint Names for Boys & Their Meanings

 6. Charles

-Charles is a royal name and means ‘Freeman’ according to its French origin.
-It was used by the ten kings of France in the past.
+Charles is a royal name and means ‘freeman’ according to its French origin.
+The ten kings of France used it in the past.

 7. Conan